uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 They understand they need positive change, but they don’t want to do this alone.
 We all need to come together so we can share, so we can grow, and then we can uplift one another, because that’s what reconciliation is about.[^115]

-Learning _about_ the residential schools history is crucial to reconciliation, but can be effective only if Canadians also learn _from_ this history in terms of repairing broken trust, strengthening a sense of civic responsibility, and spurring remedial and constructive<!--x-->
+Learning _about_ the residential schools history is crucial to reconciliation, but can be effective only if Canadians also learn _from_ this history in terms of repairing broken trust, strengthening a sense of civic responsibility, and spurring remedial and constructive <!-- page 298 -->action.[^116]
-action.[^116]
 In a digital world, where students have ready access to a barrage of information concerning Treaties, Aboriginal rights, or historical wrongs such as residential schools, they must know how to assess the credibility of these sources for themselves.
 As active citizens, they must be able to engage in debates on these issues, armed with real knowledge and deepened understanding about the past.